Giving kids control of an EC2 instance via discord

 Usage Overview

-2. This message is received by a python bot running on a google cloud free tier instance
+in their (private) discord channel - This message is received by a python bot running on a google cloud free tier instance

-3. The bot calls the AWS EC2 API to start a pre-configured EC2 instance with Minecraft installed as a daemon
+- The bot calls the AWS EC2 API to start a pre-configured EC2 instance with Minecraft installed as a daemon

-4. Players type @ec2 state to find out if the bot has started and get the IP address.
-Dynamic DNS is configured but it is a bit slow to update and the kids are often impatient :)
+to find out if the bot has started and get the IP address.
+Dynamic DNS is configured but it is a bit slow to update and the kids are often impatient :) - Players can then connect to the Minecraft server and play

-6. When they’re all done, someone types @ec2 stop to stop the server (via the bot as per 2 and 3 above)
+to stop the server (via the bot as per 2 and 3 above)

 Notes:

-• The EC2 and bot Discord credentials are held on the bot server and not exposed to any end users.
+- The EC2 and bot Discord credentials are held on the bot server and not exposed to any end users.

-• The bot only accepts requests from a specific guild so access can be controlled through discord guild membership.
+- The bot only accepts requests from a specific guild so access can be controlled through discord guild membership.
 My son is a relatively confident and responsible discord admin so I don’t even need to control the discord guild myself.

-• The bot runs as a daemon on an instance configured to restart automatically if failures occur, making it fairly resilient.
+- The bot runs as a daemon on an instance configured to restart automatically if failures occur, making it fairly resilient.

-• Ongoing costs are AWS block storage (cents per month) and EC2 instance usage (generally < $1/month, depending on usage)
+- Ongoing costs are AWS block storage (cents per month) and EC2 instance usage (generally < $1/month, depending on usage)

 Context